At a glance

-You can also ask if your child can substitute with a class he takes outside of the school.
+You can also ask if your child can substitute with a class your child takes outside of the school.

-By the time your child is in high school, he’ll face a number of required classes.
-And depending on what they are—and what his learning and thinking differences are—these classes may present problems.
-A poor grade in a required class could impact his GPA, and failing one might even keep him from graduating.
+By the time kids are in high school, they’ll face a number of required classes.
+And depending on what they are — and what their learning and thinking differences are — these classes may present problems.
+A poor grade in a required class could impact their GPA and failing one might even keep your child from graduating.
 So how can you work with the school to find an alternative?

 The general rule of thumb: It can’t hurt to ask.
 Whether you succeed depends on two things.
 One is your specific set of circumstances.
 The other is the policy of your state and school district.
 But no matter what the stated policy, it’s worth seeing if the school can be flexible in the case of your child.

-If your child has an , you can start by talking with his special education teacher or counselor.
+If your child has an , you can start by talking with your child’s special education teacher or counselor.
 You can also talk to school administrators.
 But you may need to meet with the IEP team to make the substitution actually happen.